Lab Members

 joined October 2022

-In his spare time, David is an avid basketball player, follows teams and players around the world, and examines strategies employed by different teams.
-He also enjoys exploring global cuisines by trying out the fantastic restaurants in Pittsburgh and cooking.
-He has lived in San Antonio, Los Angeles, and Pittsburgh.
+In my spare time, I am an avid basketball player, follows teams and players around the world, and examines strategies employed by different teams.
+I also enjoy exploring global cuisines by trying out the fantastic restaurants in Pittsburgh and cooking.

 Luba Kublo